 Although the early delineation of the Missouri into three segments has merit, it’s more accurate to consider the Missouri as possessing six distinct reaches: 1) the Far Upper River (from Three Forks to the Gates of the Mountains); 2) the River of Falls and Rapids (from the Gates of the Mountains to Fort Benton); 3) the Rocky River (from Fort Benton to the Yellowstone); 4) the Plains River (extending from the Yellowstone to the James); 5) the Wild River (from the James to the Platte); and 6) the Big Muddy River (from the Platte to the mouth).

 The river reach from the James to the Platte deserves to be known as the Wild River because it was along this reach that the Missouri experienced its greatest instability.
 The river through southeast South Dakota and western Iowa constantly shifted its direction, cut-off its long bends, abandoned old channels, scoured new channels across the valley floor, and formed oxbow lakes.
-The Wild River behaved like a writhing snake, perpetually slipping and sliding sideways from bluff line to bluff line.
 Valley residents never knew where the Wild River would strike next.
-There existed stories of valley farmers going to bed in their homes on the west bank of the Missouri in Nebraska, only to wake up the next morning to discover they lived on the river’s east bank in Iowa.
+They told stories of valley farmers going to bed in their homes on the west bank of the Missouri in Nebraska, only to wake up the next morning to discover they lived on the river’s east bank in Iowa.
 Such was the fickle character of the wandering Missouri.